Coordination is becoming infrastructure.

 This is the coordination tax—the hidden cost of humans coordinating humans.
 It made sense when we had no alternative.
 Now we do.

-OrbaOS treats coordination as a systems problem, not a people problem.
-AI handles sensing, routing, and routine decisions.
-Humans handle meaning, ethics, and strategy.
+OrbaOS™ treats coordination as a systems problem, not a people problem.
+Systems handle sensing, routing, and routine coordination.
+Humans handle meaning, ethics, and judgment.

 Values Layer